reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 import { DetailedExplanation } from '../../components/DetailedExplanation'

-# Redux Fundamentals, Part 4: Store
+# Redux Fundamentals, Part 5: UI and React

 :::tip What You'll Learn